Steve DeBerg

-Early life and college
+Early life

 DeBerg is an alumnus of Savanna High School in Anaheim, California.
 He was the starting quarterback, and excelled in the pole vault.

+College career

-He was the starting quarterback at Fullerton College during the 1972 and 1973 seasons.
+DeBerg was the starting quarterback at Fullerton College during the 1972 and 1973 seasons.
 As a sophomore in 1973, DeBerg led his team to a South Coast Conference title with a 5–0 record.
 In the postseason, Fullerton defeated San Diego City College 24–0 but lost 29–20 to Los Angeles City College in the state semifinals.
 DeBerg ended the season with an overall record of 10–1–0, and received Junior College All-American honors.

 He transferred to San José State University in 1974, and became the Spartans' starting quarterback in 1976.
 DeBerg led his team to a Pacific Coast Athletic Association (Big West Conference) title, and was named the PCAA offensive player of the year.
 He set nine school records, completing 141 of 262 attempts for 2,084 yards, 19 touchdowns, and six interceptions.

 In 1993, DeBerg was inducted into the California Community College's Football Coaches Association Hall of Fame.
 Eight years later, he was inducted into the San Jose State University Ring of Honor and Sports Hall of Fame.